-Remote assistance with its augmented reality tools is now a well-known solution for many industrials.
+Aftersales is not associated to remote assistance with augmented reality, a tools now well-known from many industrials.

 Industry players understand the concept: a field technician facing a specific issue needs support; an expert in his office has access to communication and interaction tools to help the technician effectively, who performs guided tasks in real time; ideally using connected glasses to keep his hands free.